buddhafinger/zyn-rp4-35lcd/README.md

 Although the official Raspberry Pi hardware is standardized, addition of a Touch Screen display may introduce some additional complexities.

-Zynthian developers aware of the challenges different hardware combinations introduce and have built functionality into the Zynthian Project to cater for specific combinations once they have been tested.
+Zynthian developers are aware of the challenges different hardware combinations introduce and have built functionality into the Zynthian Project to cater for specific combinations once they have been tested.

 It's also worth noting the Zynthian community is very active and provides fantastic support for people wanting to try the Zynthian software.